Electronic waste: Recycling

-Recycling is an essential element of e-waste management.
-Properly carried out, it should greatly reduce the leakage of toxic materials into the environment and militate against the exhaustion of natural resources.
-However, it does need to be encouraged by local authorities and through community education.
+Recycling can greatly reduce the leakage of toxic materials into the environment and militate against the depletion of natural resources.
+However, it needs to be encouraged by local authorities and through community education.
 Less than 20% of e-waste is formally recycled, with 80% either ending up in landfill or being informally recycled – much of it by hand in developing countries, exposing workers to hazardous and carcinogenic substances such as mercury, lead and cadmium.

+There are generally three methods of extracting precious metals from electronic waste, namely hydrometallurgical, pyrometallurgical, and hydro-pyrometallurgical methods.
+Each of these methods has its own advantages and disadvantages together with the production of toxic waste.

 One of the major challenges is recycling the printed circuit boards from electronic waste.
-The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminum, etc. One way e-waste is processed is by melting circuit boards, burning cable sheathing to recover copper wire and open- pit acid leaching for separating metals of value.
+The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminum, etc. One way e-waste is processed is by melting circuit boards, burning cable sheathing to recover copper wire and open-pit acid leaching for separating metals of value.
 Conventional method employed is mechanical shredding and separation but the recycling efficiency is low.
 Alternative methods such as cryogenic decomposition have been studied for printed circuit board recycling, and some other methods are still under investigation.
+In 2023 an AF aerogel using protein fibrils in an aerogel matrix was developed for the adsorption of gold from circuit boards.

 Properly disposing of or reusing electronics can help prevent health problems, reduce greenhouse-gas emissions, and create jobs.
+The problem of data breach from storage media such as hard drives during the recycling process may also need to be considered.